People often don’t notice just how much they use their shoulders, until they’re acting up.

 Your shoulder has the largest range of motion of any area in your body.

-Combine that with the fact that it’s also one of the most used parts of your body, and you can see why it’s particularly susceptible to pain.
+Combine those two facts and you can see why it’s particularly susceptible to pain.

 Shoulder Pain Symptoms